duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 ### Positional-based visual servo (PBVS) {#duckling_controller-final-pbvs}

-The positional-based visual servo control the task is defined in the 3D Cartesian frame.
+The PBVS task is defined in the 3D Cartesian frame.
 The visual data tries to reconstruct the 3D pose of the camera and the kinematic error is generated in Cartesian space.
 <p>&nbsp;</p>
-In order to perform a PBVS, the follow steps is necessary:
+To perform a PBVS, the follow steps is necessary:

 <p>&nbsp;</p>